Kitware/CMake/Help/manual/ctest.1.rst

  Execute a dashboard for a configuration.

- This option does the same operations as ``-S`` but it will do them in a separate process.
-This is primarily useful in cases where the script may modify the environment and you do not want the modified environment to impact other ``-S`` scripts.
+ This option does the same operations as :option:`-S <ctest -S>` but it will do them in a separate process.
+This is primarily useful in cases where the script may modify the environment and you do not want the modified environment to impact other :option:`-S <ctest -S>` scripts.

  See `Dashboard Client`_.